IS303-Steffen/a10-soccer-teams-advanced-oop/README.md

     - add `from datetime import date, timedelta` near the top of your code.

 ## Classes Required
-I summarize the structure of the classes you'll need to write in the file `Classes_Required.md` to save space in this document.
+I summarize the structure of the classes you'll need to write in the file `CLASSES_REQUIRED.md` to save space in this document.
 However, I recommend you just start with the "Logical Flow" section of the instructions and create/update your classes as you go, rather than trying to write all your classes before any of the other logic.
 But do whatever feels natural to you.

-### IMPORTANT:
+### Note:
-Please use the same capitalization case as what is shown in these instructions for all the class names and instance variables, otherwise the automated tests might break.
-For example, please call your class `SoccerTeam`, NOT `soccerTeam` or `soccer_team`, and name instance variables like  `team_number`, not `teamNumber` or `TeamNumber` etc. I'll try and improve the automated tests in a future semester to account for alternate case namings.
-Sorry for any annoyance that causes you.
+I recommend using PascalCase for class names and snake_case for variables/methods, but the automated tests should work with any variation of PascalCase, camelCase, or snake_case.

 ## Logical Flow:
 For this assignment, you will need to handle improper inputs to receive full credit.
 You can do it using exception handling or a defensive coding style, whatever you prefer.
 If you prefer a more defensive style of coding, you might find the `isdecimal()` string method useful to tell whether an input is an integer or not. <a href="https://chatgpt.com/share/6725552e-5bdc-8009-8b23-ab682e98f965" target="_blank">Click here for an example of how it is used.</a>